Monkland and Kirkintilloch Railway: Formation of the railway

 In the first decades of the 19th century, the City of Glasgow had a large and increasing requirement for coal, for domestic and industrial use, and after the cessation of coal extraction from local pits, this was chiefly supplied from the Lanarkshire coal field, centred near Airdrie, in Monkland.
 There was also some extraction of iron ore in the area.

 The Monkland Canal had opened in 1794, and provided a considerable stimulus to the coalpits in Monkland, and early iron workings were encouraged also.
 However, before the era of a proper road network, the canal had a virtual monopoly of transport, and it set its prices accordingly; so successful was its exploitation of the situation that it "for many years yielded a dividend of Cent. per cent ... arising solely on its tolls on coal".

-A group of interested businessmen promoted the Monkland & Kirkintilloch Railway to link the coal pits and iron works to the Forth and Clyde Canal at Kirkintilloch.
-If coal and minerals were transshipped there, they could reach not only Glasgow, escaping the monopoly of the Monkland Canal but also Edinburgh.
+A group of interested businessmen promoted the Monkland and Kirkintilloch Railway to link the coal pits and iron works to the Forth and Clyde Canal at Kirkintilloch.
+If coal and minerals were transshipped there, they could reach not only Glasgow, escaping the monopoly of the Monkland Canal, but also Edinburgh.

-The scheme obtained parliamentary authority on 17 May 1824, with share capital of £32,000 and powers to raise a further £10,000 by additional shares or by borrowing.
+The scheme obtained authority on 17 May 1824 by the Monkland and Kirkintilloch Railway Act 1824 (5 Geo.
+4. c. xlix), with share capital of £32,000 and powers to raise a further £10,000 by additional shares or by borrowing.
 Construction started by contract the following month.

 The engineer for the scheme was Thomas Grainger, in his first large undertaking; he had previously been chiefly engaged in road schemes.
 When he became engaged on the construction of the railway, he took as his assistant John Miller, and a year later the two men formed a partnership, Grainger & Miller, which was to be heavily involved in Scottish railway schemes.